Week 3 Start 'Em, Sit 'Em: Matchups to Exploit and Avoid on Sunday's Schedule

 Seeing the Cleveland Browns on the schedule should not inspire extra confidence.
 They rank No. 11 in average fantasy points allowed to receivers despite opening 2017 against Antonio Brown and Martavis Bryant.
 If there's any Colts pass-catcher worth starting, it's tight end Jack Doyle.

 Luck's injury puts anyone who drafted Hilton in a pickle.
-He was selected among weekly must-play studs, but no longer commands such respect while stuck in a woeful offense.
+He was selected among weekly must-play studs but no longer commands such respect while stuck in a woeful offense.
 Treat him as a No. 3 fantasy receiver for someone with no bench depth.

 Other WRs to Sit: Jeremy Maclin, BAL (at JAC); DeSean Jackson, TB (at MIN); Ted Ginn, NO (at CAR)